zachdwight/LLM_Training_Prep_3Step/README.md

     Local LLM Generation: For each text chunk, the script uses the Hugging Face transformers pipeline to run the selected LLM.
 It's given a specific prompt to act as an assistant that organizes text into Q&A pairs.
 This process generates an initial draft of questions and answers.

     Saving for Review: Finally, the script saves the original text chunk and the LLM's generated Q&A suggestions to a .json file for each PDF.
 This file serves as the input for the next stage, allowing a human to easily review, edit, and curate the generated content.

+## Step 2

+This script is the crucial human-in-the-loop stage where you review and refine the raw output from Step 1.
+The goal is to ensure the generated Q&A pairs are high-quality, accurate, and ready to be used for fine-tuning a language model.

+How to Curate the Data

+    Locate the Output: Navigate to the home/output_json/ directory.
+Inside, you will find text files (named like [pdf_name]_suggestions.json) that contain the output from the previous script.

+    Review and Edit: Open each file and review the Original Text Chunk and the LLM Suggestions.
+The LLM's suggestions are a first draft and will often contain inaccuracies, formatting errors, or less-than-ideal phrasing.

+        Correct Inaccuracies: Check the LLM-generated answers against the original text.
+If an answer is wrong, edit it to be factually correct.

+        Improve Wording: Rework the questions and answers to be clear, concise, and representative of a good training example.
+The goal is to create data that will teach the LLM to follow instructions and generate accurate responses.

+        Refine Formatting: While the script is designed to parse several formats, maintaining a consistent **Question 1:**... **Answer 1:**... style is best practice for clarity and reliable parsing.

+    Prepare for the Next Step: Once you have reviewed and edited all the suggestion files, the curated data is ready for the final processing stage.
+Do not change the file names or their locations.